 The practice is able to offer a variety of appointment types with a GP including both telephone consultations and face-to-face appointments.
-You may also be offered an appointment with our Minor Illness Nurse, Emergency Care Practitioner or the Clinical Pharmacist based on the reason for your appointment.

 We will do our best to accommodate your preferred time and day but please try and be flexible.
-Our appointments do book up quickly, so the earlier you ring after 08:00, (08:30 at Stithians or Mawnan), the more likely you are to get an appointment that suits you best.

 Advance Appointments (Booking Ahead)

 These appointments are for 'routine conditions' that aren't urgent (e.g. acne) or long-term conditions (e.g. knee arthritis).
 They can be booked up to six weeks in advance and can be made with the clinician of your choice.
-Trying to maintain continuity by speaking to the same GP about the same problem is very helpful.
+Trying to maintain continuity by consulting the same GP about the same problem is very helpful.

 Every doctor and nurse has a number of daily appointments which are available to book in advance.
-These can be booked by phone, in person or on-line.

 Same Day Appointments

 It is important for us to reserve some appointments to book on the “same day” so that we have sufficient capacity to see patients with more pressing medical needs.
 These would likely be such things that can't wait for an Advance appointment (e.g chest infections, tonsilitis).
 We will try and accomodate requests for specific GPs but this may not be possible.